dsc-umass/project-matching/README.md

 You would need ruby 2.7.0 and rails 6.
 Installation instructions are [here](https://gorails.com/setup/ubuntu/20.04)

-YOu would also need postgres for this application.
+You would also need postgres for this application.
 Installation instructions are [here](https://www.postgresql.org/download/)

 ### Setting up database connection